troy896/magisk-files/note.md

-## Magisk e506fa03-delta by HuskyDG
+## Magisk 30e718a2-delta by HuskyDG

 ### What is new?

-- Fix logcat monitoring in MagiskHide
+- Try cleaning up Magisk service traces in `init.rc` to make some apps happy (NapsternetV, VNPay, ...)

 ### Diffs to official Magisk